femou1/pb-handbooks/pbst_handbook.md

 * They attack or kill other PBST or visitors, except in the case of self-defence.

 * All PBST warnings are optional in private servers.

 [/details]

+[details="Acronyms and Terms"]

+**Acronyms:**
+- PB / PBST / TMS / PET / PIA - Pinewood subgroup names

+- T1 / T2 / T3 / ET / SD - Shortened PBST rank names

+- RK - Random killing

+- MRK - Mass random killing

+- SK - Spawnkilling

+- KOS: Kill on Sight

+- YSR: Yes Survivor Run

+- NSR: No Survivor Run

+**Terms:**
+- Kill on sight: A status given by ET+ to people in-game.
+People "on KOS" must be killed immediately.
+Note that there are overriding exceptions (one example: no spawnkilling).

+- Random killing: For neutrals: attacking anyone unless done self-defense.
+For PBST: attacking anyone unless allowed by the PBST handbook.

+- Mass random killing: killing a large amount of people for the sake of killing them.
+Spawnkilling: killing people inside spawn or exiting it.

+**Reminder that MRKing and spawnkilling is against the game rules, even if you're not on-duty.**
+More information in Pinewood Builders Game Rules: https://devforum.roblox.com/t/pinewood-builders-game-rules/907637

+[/details]